>

 + Better with a Broker: A broker is a licensed professional who helps people find apartments or homes to rent or buy.
 They have access to listings, know the ins and outs of the market, and can help guide you through the process.
 In many areas, you can work with a broker to find an apartment at no cost to you.

-+ Avoid scams: Make sure you research your brokerage before working with a broker – you’ll want to ensure that the person you’re renting with is legit.
++ Research your brokerage: As a first time renter, be sure to do your research before working with a broker – you’ll want to ensure that the person you’re renting with is legit.
 Once you’ve found that perfect partner in your apartment search, they can also be a great resource in sniffing out scams.
 Be wary of listings with prices that seem significantly lower than comparable units in the area.

 "In many areas, you can work with a broker to find an apartment at no cost to you."

-Setting a realistic budget is the key to making your first apartment a success.
+Setting a realistic budget that includes both upfront and monthly expenses is the key to making your first apartment a success.
 Here’s how to plan:

 + Rule of Thirds: Common wisdom states that you should spend no more than 33% of your gross income (before taxes) on rent.
 This guideline is supported by research and expert insight, and is best practice to ensure you are not overspending on a place you can’t afford.